One L: Annette Turow

-Scott Turow's wife who moves to Cambridge to be with Turow during law school.
+Scott Turow's wife, a teacher, who moves with him to Arlington, Massachusetts, a town next to Cambridge, to be with Turow during law school.

 Reception

-The book has become a perennial best-seller, read by many students as they prepare for their first year in law school.
-According to a 2007 story in The Wall Street Journal, One L continues to sell 30,000 copies per year, many to first-year law students and law school applicants.
+The book became a perennial best-seller, read by many students as they prepare for their first year in law school.
+According to a 2007 story in The Wall Street Journal, One L continued to sell 30,000 copies per year, many to first-year law students and law school applicants.
 It challenged the Socratic method and made people think critically about how the law was being taught in the classroom.
 Harvard no longer uses the Socratic method to teach law because they realized that students were not learning to their full potential under that structure.
-The American Bar Association also was highly impressed of Turow's work; however, they pushed back against his anti-Socratic sentiments throughout the book.
+The American Bar Association was also highly impressed with Turow's work; however, they pushed back against his anti-Socratic sentiments throughout the book.
 A novel with a similar theme was published in 1971, six years before One-L, called The Paper Chase.